prabeshadhikari23/nayacode/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/ec1d4f1e-2506-4da5-a91b-34afa90cceb6) and start prompting.
+Simplyy visit the [Lovable Project](https://lovable.dev/projects/ec1d4f1e-2506-4da5-a91b-34afa90cceb6) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.